Are you worried that you don’t have the ability to write a short story or the novel playing on your mind?

 If you really don’t believe that, then just keep writing.
 With each sentence and each story, you’ll improve and perfect your voice.

-If you need more help and maybe something practical, check out my Little Book of Confidence for Writers.
+If you need more help and maybe something practical, check out my Little Book of Confidence for Writers paperback or ebook.
 It comes with tips and exercises to beat that self-doubt, mantras to help shift your mindset and two printables to get you organised, motivated and writing.